Jonathan-Hollingsworth/OOP_Classes/README.md

 The js file within this repository can do the following

 ## Create a Vehicle Class
-Using a set of arguments [make, model, year]
+Uses a set of arguments to create the vehicle [make, model, year]
 Throws an error if any of the three arguments are not filled
 Produces a string that explains the vehicle [toString()]
 Honks [honk()]